Parsaa1992/daloradius/README.md

 Save the script as install_daloradius.sh on your server.

-You can use a text editor like nano:
+You can use a text editor like vim or nano:

 bash
 Copy code